How To Make Crayons Into Candles

 Comprehensive Overview

 The history of candle making dates back to ancient times, with early candles made from tallow or beeswax.
 Over the centuries, candle making evolved from a necessity to an art form, with different waxes, scents, and colors being used to create decorative and functional pieces.
-The introduction of paraffin wax in the mid-19th century revolutionized the industry, making candles more affordable and accessible.
+And the introduction of paraffin wax in the mid-19th century revolutionized the industry, making candles more affordable and accessible.
 Today, candle making is a popular hobby, with enthusiasts experimenting with various materials and techniques.
 Using crayons as a source of wax and pigment is a modern twist on this ancient craft, blending the nostalgia of childhood with the creativity of candle making.

 Trends and Latest Developments